 Interestingly, we find that it is often easier for us to remember the pains of the past and to talk about the problems in the present than to recall the good things we had experienced in times past and the seemingly insignificant blessings we have presently...

-It may also be interesting for us to find that thankfulness or gratefulness is not mentioned as one of the fruit of the Holy Spirit (Galatians 5:22-23); which may probably indicate that we do not necessarily need a supernatural power or a special anointing from God to help us to be thankful; rather we find verses in the Scriptures that probably requires us to make a conscious effort to remember and be mindful of God's goodness and make an intentional choice to be thankful to Him regardless of the current situation or the present needs we may have...
+It is also interesting to find that thankfulness or gratitude is not mentioned as one of the fruit of the Holy Spirit (Galatians 5:22-23); which indicates that we do not necessarily need a supernatural power or a special anointing from God to help us to be thankful; rather we find numerous verses in the Scriptures that requires us to make a conscious effort to remember and be mindful of God's goodness and make an intentional choice to be thankful to Him regardless of the current situation or the present needs we may have...

 Indeed, there are benefits to maintaining a heart of gratitude towards God; such as experiencing His intervention in your areas of need, and experiencing divine provision or multiplication; but more importantly, thanksgiving especially when done sacrificially (in the midst of a dire need or a painful season of trial), is a show of one's submission to the will of God (which is always for good), and a show of a resolute faith in the faithfulness of God and confidence in the power of God...